CERT-Polska/n6/docs/guides/intelmq/running.md

-# Running IntelMQ bots and message format adapters
+# Running IntelMQ Bots and Message Format Adapters

 ## Running a bot